jamesjonesphoenix/X3-Colour-By-Race/README.md

 * Thanks Olsch for improving my dodgy German translation.

 ## Changelog
+#### 2.0.0

+* Added dynamic colouring of sector names available only in FL.
+    * Sector colouring is activated as a separate AL plugin so you can use it standalone or alongside colouring ships & stations.
+	* Sector colours are editable in the 9964 t file set as a red, green and yellow value to be combined into an RGB colour.
+By default these RGB colours are identical to the colours used for ship & station names.
+	* Border sectors can be set to use different colours to core sectors.
+By default they are the same.
+You can set the border sector colours for individual races manually or set a general % value to lighten/darken the core sector colour.
+	* Colour By Race in FL now requires the unofficial patch by Cycrow as sector colouring requires some of the new scripting functions.
+* Rewrote plugin to start a task on new ships and station for rechecking their names instead of adding them to a global array to be checked on a timer.
+More elegant and more efficient on CPU and less likely to show uncoloured objects while waiting on 180 second timer.
+* Changed to use SIGNAL_CREATED instead of SIGNAL_CHANGESECTOR to detect new ships for colouring in FL.
+SIGNAL_CREATED is called once per ship only, meaning reduced CPU load.
+* Improved reset functionality.
+	* Added check on game load to see if settings are changed from the last session due to a change in the t file.
+If a change is detected, the plugin will inform the player and reset and recolour all ships, stations and/or sectors to match the new settings.
+This way the player can change settings without needing to deactivate and reactivate the plugin - though this method is still possible.
+	* The reset and recolouring is run in parallel for a seamless transition from the user's point of view - user won't see the entire universe uncoloured for a few minutes.
+	* If a version update is detected, the plugin will inform the user of the update and reset and recolour ships, stations and/or sectors.
+	* Old data from a previous game session is now stored to be used for any reset deemed necessary on session start.
+It's then deleted.
+    * Pirate Guild 3 Mob Bosses and special XRM stations such as "Farpoint Station" are now reset properly.
+* Added script to check for short prepend on objects with short names and replace with the long prepend.
+This is run once on version upgrade.
+This was a mistake introduced to a couple of objects in earlier version of plugin.
+Only seen it in German translation so is fairly rare.
+* More informational messages.
+Short messages now appear as a game tip in FL and AP.
+* Changed Terran colour from "silver" to white as I can see it better.
+If you prefer to revert to silver, you can edit settings in the 9964 t file.
+* t file improvements.
+	* Separated True Relations & Colour By Race into separate t files.
+9964 is the main t file.
+9965 now only contains hard coded coloured names of stations and is not used by FL as we can immediately detect creation of stations with SIGNAL_CREATED.
+	* Added more documentation comments to the t file to explain editable settings.
+	* Moved some hardcoded settings into t file so they can be edited.
+		* XRM command ship job IDs and relevant sector string IDs.
+		* References to object names to be prepended with race name.
+	* Replaced "Pirate Ship" entry at id="3771" with original uncoloured string.
+	* Added some strings to German t file to ensure an entire word is coloured in stations.
+For example "Piratenhafen" was only getting "Piraten" coloured which looked odd.
+* Added check to see if plugin is running processes.
+This stops the plugin from running two intensive processes at the same time and prevents breakage from conflicting processes.
+For example deactivating while init process is running would break things and vice versa.
+* Added handling of OWNER_CHANGED signal to rename a ship when its owner changes.
+* Improved debugging logging
+    * Added dedicated script for enabling debugging - plugin.jj.colour.by.race.set.debug.
+	* Debug now set to text number (9964) rather than boolean true.
+* A bunch of refactoring including some functions from jj.colour.by.race to jj.lib.

 ##### 1.3.1
 * Prevented search substrings from being deleted when processing a plugin update.
 This bug prevented the galaxy from being reset so objects could be recoloured from a "blank slate".